-An increase in the Latvian bank assets was observed in late 2013, which was largely due to the upcoming introduction at the end of period, billion euro of the euro - people's cash savings in lats went into bank accounts.
+An increase in the Latvian bank assets was observed in late 2013, which was largely due to the upcoming introduction of the euro - people's cash savings in lats went into bank accounts.
 Consequently, the amount of cash in circulation significantly decreased and the use of non-cash means of payments significantly increased.
 However, when the euro replaced lats, the amount of cash in circulation increased significantly.
 Since the introduction of the euro, the growth of the amount of cash in circulation has been moderate, and no significant fluctuations are observed.
 At the end of September 2019, 4427 million euro were in circulation as cash, which is by 3.3% more than in September of the previous year.